Emberlynn-Loo/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to edit a specific relationship between two persons.
-2. JENGA prompts user for UUIDs of both persons and previous and new relationship type.
+2. Gene-nie prompts user for UUIDs of both persons and previous and new relationship type.
 3. User enters both persons UUID and previous and new relationship type.
-4. JENGA edits the specified relationship with the provided details.
+4. Gene-nie edits the specified relationship with the provided details.
-5. JENGA displays edited relationship under both persons’ profiles and confirmation message.
+5. Gene-nie displays edited relationship under both persons’ profiles and confirmation message.

     Use case ends.